 Test results:

-The normal reading for this test is 40-47 psi.
-The reading I got was 45 psi when I performed the test on my car.
-If your car is having problems starting the fuel pressure is not the problem if this test shows the pressure to be in the normal range.
+Norman reading for this test is 40-47 psi.
+If your car is within that range and you are having problems starting the engine, fuel pressure is not the problem.

 If your pressure is below 38 psi you should determine and correct the cause of the pressure being so low.
-You should also perform the fuel pump Load Test.
+You should also perform the fuel pump Load Test below.

 If your tester reads 0 psi you should check the following: